Skip to main content

 The Image provider categorizes common Trivy errors with actionable guidance:

 • Authentication failure (401/403): Registry credentials are missing or invalid.
-Run docker login for the target registry and retry the scan.
+Verify the REGISTRY_USERNAME/REGISTRY_PASSWORD or REGISTRY_TOKEN environment variables, or run docker login for the target registry and retry the scan.

 • Image not found (404): The specified image name, tag, or registry is incorrect.
 Verify the image reference exists and is accessible.